peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-A binary float rounded to the closest integer representable in the given precision.
+A binary floating-point number rounded to the closest integer representable in the given precision.
 If the result can't fit the precision, additional digits are discarded to make it fit.
 Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.

 <a id="RoundToIntegralExact_PeterO_Numbers_EContext"></a>
 ### RoundToIntegralExact